ON-THE-GRID SOLAR - FOR YOUR HOME & BUSINESS

 What is On-The-Grid-Solar?

-The beauty of the system, dollar wise, is that the disadvantage of PG&E small baseline kW allotments, coupled with the tier/peak rate penalty system that results in such high utility bills, becomes an advantage for the utility customer with a solar PV system because:
+The beauty of the system, dollar wise, is that the disadvantage of PG&E small baseline kWh allotments, coupled with the tier/peak rate penalty system that results in such high utility bills, becomes an advantage for the utility customer with a solar PV system because:

-PG&E must buy back power at the same rates that they charge for a given time frame and- Solar panels are producing the most electricity during the highest rate time frames (daytime summer high rates and peak usage).
+- Solar panels are producing the most electricity during the highest rate time frames (daytime summer high rates and peak usage).

-The result is that, even though the panels don't produce as much electricity as a customer actually uses during a whole year, a properly sized PV array generating at premium rates can completely eliminate utility bills.
+The result is that, even though the solar panels don't produce as much electricity as a customer actually uses during a whole year, a properly sized PV array generating at premium rates can completely eliminate utility bills.
 With the new financing options available, one can even finance the system for the amount of the utility bill, so there is no increased out-of-pocket expense.
 After the loan is paid off, the system results in positive cash flow by way of little or no utility bills (see Net Metering Section below).

-SYSTEM SIZE - RESIDENTIAL & COMMERCIAL
+SOLAR SYSTEM SIZE - RESIDENTIAL & COMMERCIAL

 Residential - What Size Solar System Do I Need?

-Thern Electric INC residential power systems require approximately 100 sq. ft. of panel area to generate 1 kilowatt of electricity.
+Thern Electric & Solar residential power systems require approximately 100 sq. ft. of panel area to generate 1 kilowatt of electricity.
 An average 2,500 sq. ft, single-family home uses about 5,000 kilowatt-hours of electricity per year.
 A 3 kW (AC) system, using a 300 sq. ft. area, will generate nearly all of the electricity required for such a home on an annual basis.
 Whether you are concerned about significantly reducing your CO2 emissions to help fight global warming, or concerned about the prospect of paying ever-increasing utility bills, solar PV offer real solutions.

-Commercial - What size system?
+Commercial - What size solar system?

 Solar Energy for Business is a smart solution: wineries, hotels, commercial buildings, retail stores and many others.
 Today, more and more business owners are making the decision to go solar.
 The benefits of solar for your busines are substantial: